TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-2-the-vanquished-fist.md

 </blockquote>

-> You've heard news and rumours or a recent deposition of Lord Morcant,
+> You've heard news and rumours or a recent deposition of King Morcant,
 > the old leader of the City of Renaura.

 ### Outside the tavern